Nash-Kelvinator

 Nash-Kelvinator Corporation was the result of a merger in 1937 between Nash Motors and Kelvinator Appliance Company.
 The union of these two companies was brought about as a result of a condition made by George W. Mason prior to his appointment as CEO of Nash.
-Nash-Kelvinator ranked 27th among United States corporations in the value of World War II production contracts.
+The company manufactured cars and refrigerators as well as aeronautic components and helicopters during World War II.
+In 1954, the company merged with Hudson Motors to form American Motors Corporation (AMC).